 As these fellowships are specifically designed to build upon your PhD experience and develop your skills for a future career in research, only limited additional research activity directly linked to the PhD can be undertaken.
-New research is limited to 25% of the time commitment of the fellowship.
+New research is limited to 25% of the time commitment of the fellowship and this would include, for example, completion of work that was initiated, but not completed, during your PhD.

 Our New Investigator grant scheme is more suitable for those seeking to undertake a significant new piece of research.